jkb2121/ans/README.md

 * What's the difference between a role and a play?
 * Install SOLR and Java from Ansible-galaxy.
 * Profit.
+* NTP and Pacific Time Zone
+* Organize the directories per the Ansible best practices

 ----